-Still, I imagined I could juggle it all somehow, as I had in college.
-I don’t come from money, and had managed to put myself through undergad at a state school by working while studying, sometimes as many as three jobs.
+Still, I imagined I could juggle it all somehow, as I had in undergrad.
+I don’t come from money, and had managed to put myself through college at a state school by working while studying, sometimes as many as three jobs.
 It hadn’t made for the best learning experience.
 I’d figured out how to do the least to earn a B+ while, on the side, writing freelance articles for local publications, processing insurance claims at Blue Cross/Blue Shield, and teaching Sunday School at a nearby synagogue.

 I knew nothing about how to apply for financial aid or loans, and I was too afraid I’d get rejected or mess it up to even try.
 I just mailed a check off to Bronxville — draining my bank account of something like $11K — boarded Metro North, and signed up for some evening classes.

 Very quickly I started panicking.
 When would I write my assignments, and read my fellow students’ work?
 Would I do it on the hour-plus commute, each way, between the East Village, where I had moved from the Upper West Side, and campus?
 More pressingly, how was I going to afford tuition after that first semester?

 “Suh-REE Buh-TON?
 You’ve won a Cadillac Coupe de Ville!”

 The call came from a number in Las Vegas.
 I mean, when the phone rang, I didn’t know where it was coming from, because there was no such thing as Caller I.D. yet, or even *69.
 In the early 90s there were just plain old land lines without those features.
 I wouldn’t have my first cell phone for another seven or eight years.